Sept. 11, 2001 started out as a beautiful day, in Wisconsin, New York City and Washington, D.C.

 Two things I remember about that specific day: It was an absolutely spectacular day.
 But when the sun set, it seemed really, really dark, as if there was no light at all outside, from stars, streetlights or anything else.

-For the next few days, since Michael was at the TV-watching age, we would watch the ongoing 9/11 coverage in our kitchen while Michael was watching the 1-year-old-appropriate stuff or videos in our living room.
+For the next few days, since our son was at the TV-watching age, we would watch the ongoing 9/11 coverage in our kitchen while Michael was watching the 1-year-old-appropriate stuff or videos in our living room.
 That Sunday, one of the people who was at church was Adrian Karsten of ESPN.
 He was supposed to be at a football game working for ESPN, of course, but there was no college football Saturday (though high school football was played that Friday night), and there was no NFL football Sunday.
 Our organist played “God Bless America” after Mass, and I recall Adrian clapping with tears down his face; I believe he knew some people who had died or been injured.

 Later that day was Marian’s Heritage Festival of the Arts.
 We had record attendance since there was nothing going on, it was another beautiful day, and I’m guessing after five consecutive days of nonstop 9/11 coverage, people wanted to get out of their houses.

-In the decade since then, a comment of New York City Mayor Rudy Giuliani has stuck in my head.
+In the 20 years since then, a comment of New York City Mayor Rudy Giuliani has stuck in my head.
 He was asked a year or so later whether the U.S. was more or less safe since 9/11, and I believe his answer was that we were more safe because we knew more than on Sept.
 10, 2001.
 That and the fact that we haven’t been subject to another major terrorist attack since then is the good news.

 Osama bin Laden (who I hope is enjoying Na’ar, Islam’s hell) and others in Al Qaeda apparently thought that the U.S. (despite the fact that citizens from more than 90 countries died on 9/11) would be intimidated by the 9/11 attacks and cower on this side of the Atlantic Ocean, allowing Al Qaeda to operate with impunity in the Middle East and elsewhere.
 (Bin Laden is no longer available for comment.)
 If you asked an American who paid even the slightest attention to world affairs where a terrorist attack would be most likely before 9/11, that American would have replied either “New York,” the world’s financial capital, or “Washington,” the center of the government that dominates the free world.
 A terrorist attack farther into the U.S., even in a much smaller area than New York or Washington, would have delivered a more chilling message, that nowhere in the U.S. was safe.
 Al Qaeda didn’t think to do that, or couldn’t do that.
 The rest of the Middle East also did not turn on the U.S. or on Israel (more so than already is the case with Israel), as bin Laden apparently expected.